Why choose the School of Education and English

 Careers

-This course is designed to enable you to enhance your career prospects across professional boundaries by broadening and deepening your knowledge and understanding of lives of children and young people and the services available to them.
-Students often go on to work in areas such as youth work; social welfare; and education specialising either in children young people or family work.
-This course also helps students to progress into more senior positions further develop their practice or go on to become policy-makers.
+This course enables you to enhance your career prospects across professional boundaries by broadening and deepening your knowledge and understanding of the lives of children and young people and the services available to them.
+Students often go on to work in areas such as youth work; social welfare; and education, specialising either in children, young people or family work.
+This course also helps you to progress into more senior positions, further develop your practice or go on to become policy-makers.

 Entry Requirements